KimyDavid/silexia-preprod/src/documentation/autodiag/autodiag.md

 # Autodiag

-This part of the API handles everything that is related to the audiag ans its results.
+This part of the API handles everything that is related to the audiag and its results.
+It also handlestiers that refer to the global score.

 ## API